HQ – Hydro Québec

 River Conditions Forecast

-Water levels and flows on the main stem of the Ottawa River are close to normal for this time of year.
-Levels are expected to remain fairly stable over the coming week.
+Water levels and flows on the main stem of the Ottawa River are close to normal for this time of the year and are expected to be fairly stable over the coming week.

 About this map